Not clear about Tor. Can I use Tor in conjunction with other browsers? Maybe Firefox or Chrome? Will it protect me in such a way?

 Normally, any user’s packet is assigned with a sender’s address and destination.
 In case with Tor the packet is wrapped in several packets while confusing your online steps for all the prying eyes.

-Beside, the technology is known to be free for usage basing on ideological aims.
-All you need is to download and install a modified Firefox browser version, which is compatible with numerous OSes.
+Besides, the technology is known to be free for usage basing on ideological aims.
+All you need is to download and install a modified Firefox browser version, which is compatible with numerous OSes: Android, Windows, OSX, Linux.
 However, the method of routing traffic slows down your average uploading and downloading internet speed a lot.

 A VPN (Virtual Private Network) is a private network that is created over the public internet by a hosting company.
 The VPN can include as many server locations in as many countries as the VPN Company can cater for and allows users to log onto the VPN server and be completely anonymous when they access content of other countries included in these VPN server locations.
 VPN uses protocols and encryption software to keep their networks secure and gives their users secure and anonymous point-to-point VPN connections so they can access restricted content and be completely safe online.

-So basically Tor and VPN has the same functionality, namely to give you full access to restricted websites, to keep you anonymous online and to secure you from hackers.
-The main pros and cons of Tor and VPN are:
+So, basically Tor and VPN have the same functionality, namely to give you full access to restricted websites, to keep you anonymous online and to secure you from hackers.

 - Tor hides your IP address and location.